FlorianJacta/OVH_Tutorial/ReadMe.md

-# Taipy to create your Web appsin Python
+# Taipy to create your Web apps in Python

-Taipy is an Open-Source user-friendly Python package tool that provides an easy and intuitive way for users to create graphical user interfaces.
+[Taipy](https://www.taipy.io/) is an **Open-Source** user-friendly Python package tool that provides an easy and intuitive way for users to create graphical user interfaces.
 With Taipy, you don't need advanced knowledge of web design to create beautiful and interactive interfaces.
 Taipy uses a simple augmented Markdown syntax to help you create web pages with custom features and functionality.

-In addition to its GUI capabilities, Taipy also provides a powerful pipeline orchestration package called Taipy Core.
-Taipy Gui & Core make it possible to handle the frontend and backend of a complete application in the same tool.
-It simplifies the process of creating and managing complex data pipelines by providing intuitive DAG modeling, smart scheduling, powerful data caching, and scenario enabled pipelines.
+In addition to its GUI capabilities, Taipy provides a powerful pipeline orchestration package called **Taipy Core**.
+Taipy Gui & Core make it possible to handle the front end and back end of a complete application within the same tool.
+It simplifies creating and managing **complex data pipelines** by providing intuitive DAG modeling, intelligent scheduling, robust data caching, and scenario-enabled pipelines.
 This makes Python development more accessible and efficient for users of all levels of expertise.

-Overall, Taipy is a complete solution for businesses and individuals who want to streamline their Python development process and create professional-looking interfaces without the need for advanced web design skills.
+Overall, Taipy is a complete solution for businesses and individuals who want to streamline their Python development process and create professional-looking interfaces without needing advanced web design skills.

 For the following steps, you can clone this [repository](https://github.com/FlorianJacta/OVH_Tutorial) to deploy your first Taipy app on OVH.

 # Deploying a Taipy app on OVH

-Deploying a Taipy app on OVH using Docker Hub and OVH is a great way to ensure your app is accessible easily.
+To deploy your Taipy app, combine Docker Hub and AI Deploy from OVH.
+This process will allow you to make your app accessible within minutes.
 With Docker Hub, you can store and manage your app's docker, while OVH provides a secure and reliable hosting environment.

 In this article, we'll take you through deploying a Taipy app on OVH using Docker Hub.